-Do you and your family know what Juneteenth is?
-Juneteenth is the oldest known celebration that commemorates the June 19th, 1865 announcement of the abolition of slavery in the United States of America.
+Juneteenth is the oldest known celebration that commemorates the June 19, 1865 announcement of the abolition of slavery in the United States of America.
 Learn more about the holiday and get involved in this year’s events at IowaJuneteenth.org.

 - Check out Juneteenth Festival at The District at Prairie Trail in Ankeny from 11 a.m. to 8 p.m.
 Join the Ankeny Community Network for live music, food, and activities in honor of Juneteenth.
 Kids will love the scavenger hunt and art activities.
 And there’s even a TikTok challenge to get your big kids having fun.